-- Keep the strainer under the hull as clean as possible. - Brush the strainer whenever the boat is lifted out. - Do not cover the strainer with antifouling paint.
+- Hold the strainer on the base in the best possible state of cleanliness. - Brush the strainer whenever the boat is lifted out. - Do not cover the strainer with antifouling paint.

 It is essential that this valve is open before the engine is started (danger of rapid wear and substantial damage to engine installation).